Are Some Carbs Better Than Others – Part 2

-In Part 1 of the new series on “Are Some Carbs Better Than Others” I explained what Glycemic Index (GI) is; how it is a way to rate carbohydrates based how easily they raise blood sugar.
-If you recall, low GI foods (those with a value of 55 or less) are more slowly digested, absorbed and metabolized and cause a lower and slower rise in blood glucose levels and very high GI foods (>70) are digested very rapidly, casing a large spoke in blood sugar.
-High GI foods (>55) are result in a fairly rapid rise in blood sugar.
+In Part 1 of “Are Some Carbs Better Than Others”, I explained that Glycemic Index (GI) is a way to rate carbohydrates based on how easily they raise blood sugar.
+Low GI foods (those with a value of 55 or less) are more slowly digested, absorbed and metabolized and cause a lower and slower rise in blood glucose levels.
+Very high GI foods (>70) are digested very rapidly, causing a large spike in blood sugar.
+High GI foods (>55) result in a fairly rapid rise in blood sugar.

 How to Determine Glycemic Load